COVID-19 Update: August 2021

 These guidelines are written with an international viewpoint.
 It is advised that the current NHS guidance for the UK is also taken into consideration, especially in light of the new strain of Covid-19 which is believed to spread more quickly.

-For patients, families and carers, please find below the COVID GUIDELINES from the International Clinical Council for FOP, updated 18th March 2021.
+For patients, families and carers, please SCROLL DOWN THIS PAGE TO READ THE ADVICE from the International Clinical Council for FOP.

 The Coronavirus (COVID-19) pandemic continues to pose a significant risk to the population worldwide with new variants of SARS-CoV-2 virus are emerging.